What is a Medical Alcohol Detox?

 - Problems with eating and sleeping regularly

-In a drug detox center, a thorough examination is run to guarantee that any methods used during the detox are going to be safe for the patient, and health problems or chronic health conditions can be considered and treated.
+In an Inpatient drug rehab center, a thorough examination is run to guarantee that any methods used during the detox are going to be safe for the patient, and health problems or chronic health conditions can be considered and treated.
 During your stay, you will also receive 24/7 medical support and monitoring around the clock.
 This means that if at any point unexpected problems arise, trained staff can effectively respond.
 This is a huge contrast from home detoxes which can be risky and unsafe.

 - Access to Critical Medications and Care